digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/FAQ.rst

 Canton is tested with the following PostgreSQL releases:  12, 13, 14, and 15.
 Newer PostgreSQL releases may not have been tested.
 The recommended version is 12.
-Canton will WARN when a higher version is encountered.
-By default, Canton will not start when the PostgreSQL version is below 10.
+Canton WARNs when a higher version is encountered.
+By default, Canton does not start when the PostgreSQL version is below 10.

 Oracle
 ~~~~~~